laurentlaurent/dotfiles/README.md

 # dotfiles

-Nord themed keyboard-driven minimalist developer environment with the Qtile window manager
+Nord themed keyboard-driven minimalist developer environment with the [Qtile](http://www.qtile.org/) window manager.
+Hacked together with python and bash scripts inspired from [Qtile examples](https://github.com/qtile/qtile-examples).

+The included scripts expect dotfiles to be at `~/dotfiles/`

 ## Requirements